Monterey Special Safari

 All the great wildlife sightings, plus the rugged scenery of the Monterey Peninsula.
-(December through March)
+By special arrangement.

 Monterey Winter Wildlife Safaris are the best way to experience our resident sea otters, seals, dolphins, and sea lions, migrating seabirds, and the “gray whale highway” that hugs our gorgeous rocky coastline.